kalpana-ts/SimbaLearningApp/README.md

 # Simba Learing App

+## Abstract

+With the developments and changes in recent years, the importance of distance education activities has increased and has been accepted by everyone.
+In this context, the need for learning and teaching portals that are suitable for the level of primary school students and prepared with the necessary pedagogical approach is increasing day by day.
+With this project, these needs have been determined and a product has been developed accordingly.

+## Introduction

 Simba is an interactive web based learning platform for   teachers and students to interact and share what's happening in the classroom.
 Seesaw gives students a place to document their learning, be creative and learn how to use technology.
 Each student gets their own journal and will add things to it, like photos, videos, drawings, or notes.